 Midway through our snorkeling activity, some people in our tour group started stepping on corals.
-I reminded them not to and explained that they were harming the corals, but no one listened and some of them just made jokes.
+I reminded them not to and explained that they were harming the corals, but no one listened and some of them just laughed and made jokes.
 I was agitated that I didn’t enjoy snorkeling as much as I would have.

-I told this to Hali afterwards, and he urged me to post about it online.
-However, I’m not really a fan public shaming because oftentimes it targets individuals rather than the issue.
-This incident is not only a matter of discipline but a reflection of a bigger problem — namely, lack of local regulations and training for local guides.
+Hali urged me to post about this incident online.
+However, I’m not a fan of public shaming and I think this is a reflection of a bigger problem — namely, lack of local regulations and training for local guides.
 I’m not aware if there is any local regulation in place in Maniwaya Island (I hope there is), but at that time no one said anything.